 “I’m a widow,” she replies.

 Holly meets my eyes with a half-smile.
 “Well, I guess that’s the end of the conversation?”

 “Yes,” I say, relieved she understands.
-We prescribe antibiotics for a urinary tract infection and tell woman-in-black to drink more water.
+We prescribe antibiotics or a uti treatment at home for a urinary tract infection and tell woman-in-black to drink more water.

 I know what the nurse wants me to do, and I don’t want to do it.